expert-lsp/expert-lsp.org/_posts/1770298958473-the-first-release-candidate-v0-1-0-rc-0.md

 These funds are currently helping to pay [Lucas San Roman](https://github.com/Doorgan) to work on Expert full time.
 Lucas has been working mostly full time on Expert since June of 2025.

-[Fly](https://fly.io) had been sponsoring Lucas' work for a while under the radar before we announced the project at ElixirConf, so a big shout out to them!

 There are also several companies dedicating employees to Expert development.